bkrabach/recipe-executor/recipes/recipe_executor/components/steps/read_files/read_files_spec.md

 ## Implementation Considerations

+- Render template strings for path parameter before evaluting type of input
-- Use template rendering to support dynamic paths for both single paths and lists of paths
+- Use template rendering to support dynamic paths for both single paths, comma-separated paths in in single string and lists of paths
 - Handle missing files explicitly with meaningful error messages
 - Use consistent UTF-8 encoding for text files
 - Implement optional flag to continue execution if files are missing